Good morning, and thanks for visiting Midnightdrummer.com today!

 I have been playing drums for almost 30 years now.

-When performing live on stage, rehearsing with a band or practicing on my own it all boils down to one thing:
+When performing live on stage, rehearsing with a band or practicing on my own, it all boils down to 2 tiny things:

 What does that mean?